 Factor IX dalcinonacog alfa

-The subcutaneous Phase 2b study (NCT03995784) in individuals with severe hemophilia B is an open-label trial evaluating the ability of dalcinonacog alfa to maintain steady-state Factor IX levels above 12% in individuals with severe hemophilia B. The trial will enroll up to six subjects, who will receive a single intravenous dose, followed by daily subcutaneous doses of dalcinonacog alfa for 28 days.
-Pharmacokinetics, pharmacodynamics, safety, and tolerability of daily subcutaneous dosing and anti-drug antibody formation will also be monitored.
+In 2020, we completed an open-label Phase 2b study to evaluate the ability of DalcA to maintain steady state protective Factor IX levels above 12% in six individuals with severe hemophilia B. Each subject received a single intravenous dose, followed by daily SQ doses of DalcA for 28 days during which FIX activity levels, clotting parameters, half-life, safety, tolerability and anti-drug antibody formation were monitored.

 At the World Federation of Hemophilia Virtual Summit in June 2020, we reported that 28 days of daily SQ dosing of DalcA at 100 IU/kg achieved protective target FIX levels of >12% in all participants, with FIX levels of up to 27% and a half-life of 2.5 to 5.1 days.
 No bleeds were reported during the 28 days of dosing and the 5 day wash-out, demonstrating effective prophylaxis and the potential for lower or less frequent dosing.
 Injection volumes were less than 1 mL.
 One subject withdrew on day 7 after reporting injection site reactions (“ISR”) from the first 3 SQ doses.
 No neutralizing anti-drug antibodies were detected, and no serious adverse events were reported.
 A single non-neutralizing anti-drug antibody to DalcA was observed at the end of study time point and had no clinical effect.
 Some subjects reported mild ISR of pain and/or redness, primarily with the initial injections.
 No thrombotic events occurred, and blood coagulation markers did not show any prothrombotic signals.